How to Run the Perfect Sales Discovery Call

 - Have they received funding?

-Okay, so you’ve done the research and made contact with your prospect.
+Okay, so you’ve researched and made contact with your prospect.
 Now it’s time to book a discovery call.
 The best way to segue into this is by starting with some small talk.

 Start with Small Talk